Titan Publishing Group

-Titan Publishing Group is the publishing division of Titan Entertainment Group, which was established in 1981.
+Titan Publishing Group is the publishing division of the British entertainment company Titan Entertainment, which was established as Titan Books in 1981.
 The books division has two main areas of publishing: film and television tie-ins and cinema reference books; and graphic novels and comics references and art titles.
-Its imprints are Titan Books, Titan Comics and Titan Magazines.
+Its imprints are Titan Books, Titan Comics, Titan Magazines and Titan Manga.

-As of 2016, Titan Books' editorial director is Laura Price.

 Titan Books

 Titan Books is a publisher of film, video game and TV tie-in books.
 As of 2011, the company publishes on average 30 to 40 such titles per year, across a range of formats from "making of" books to screenplays to TV companions and novels, and has a backlist reprint program.

 Titan Books' first title was a trade paperback collection of Brian Bolland's Judge Dredd stories from 2000 AD.
 Titan Books followed the first title with numerous other 2000 AD reprints.
-Subsequently, the publishing company expanded operations, putting out its first original title in 1987 (Pat Mills and Hunt Emerson's You Are Maggie Thatcher.)
+Subsequently, the publishing company expanded operations, putting out its first original title in 1987 (Pat Mills and Hunt Emerson's You Are Maggie Thatcher).
 Around this time, Titan also began publishing Escape magazine (although the title was canceled in 1989).
 Titan Books continues to publish both new and licensed graphic novels, as well as film and television tie-ins.

-Titan Books’ range of fiction includes limited comic books tie-ins and novelizations for such films as Terminator Salvation, Iron Man, The X-Files: I Want to Believe, Transformers, Transformers: Revenge of the Fallen, Transformers: Dark of the Moon, The Dark Knight Rises and Firefly.
+Titan Books’ range of fiction includes limited comic books tie-ins and novelizations for such films as Alien, Predator and Alien vs. Predator, Terminator Salvation, Iron Man, The X-Files: I Want to Believe, Transformers, The Dark Knight Rises and Firefly.

-Titan also publishes coffee table books on animation, popular culture, collectibles and comic and fantasy art including Harryhausen: The Lost Movies published in 2019 and Flash Gordon: The Official Story of the Film published in 2020 and Escape From New York: The Official Story of the Film published in 2021, all written by John Walsh.
+Titan also publishes coffee table books on animation, popular culture, collectibles and comic and fantasy art including Harryhausen: The Lost Movies published in 2019, Flash Gordon: The Official Story of the Film published in 2020 and Escape from New York: The Official Story of the Film published in 2021, all written by John Walsh.
+As of 2016, Titan Books' editorial director is Laura Price.